montrealelixir/playbook/guides/sponsorship.md

 ## How to Sponsor

 Please contact us at sponsorship dot montrealelixir.ca to discuss event sponsorship.
 The Montreal Elixir community greatly appreciates your support!

+Some examples:

+- providing the venue for the meetups
+- cost of food
+- cost of refreshments
+- cost of web site hosting (Heroku)
+- video production
+- books and/or subscriptions